tindevelopers/magicwizards/docs/PLATFORM_ADMIN_ARCHITECTURE.md

     throw new Error("Only Platform Admins can view all Organization Admins");
   }

-  // Get all Workspace Admins with tenant info const { data, error } = await supabase
+  // Get all Organization Admins with tenant info const { data, error } = await supabase
     .from("users")
     .select(`